 The intricate panelling and window system, arranged in a seemingly random geometric pattern, has been designed to best take advantage of the regular daily movements of the sun (estimated amount of sunlight abt.
 4-5hours).

 The existing facade of flat, dark glass was replaced with clear glass panels and photovoltaic modules.
-After the retrofit is was possible to reduce the energy consumption of about 40%.
+After the retrofit it was possible to reduce the energy consumption by about 40%.
 The PV installation covers approximately the lighting on 4 floors a day.
-The average of daily energy consumption in this building is approximately 20,000 kWh.
+The average daily energy consumption in this building is approximately 20,000 kWh.

 |Active solar surface||n/a||275 m²|

 The basis for the facade expression is to achieve an effect of variety, irregularity and intricacy throughout.